Sacred tradition

-Sacred tradition is a theological term used in Christian theology.
-According to the theology of the Catholic, Eastern Orthodox, Oriental Orthodox and Assyrian churches, sacred tradition is the foundation of the doctrinal and spiritual authority of Christianity and of the Bible.
-Thus, the Bible must be interpreted within the context of sacred tradition and within the community of the denomination.
+Sacred tradition, also called holy tradition, Anno Domini tradition, or apostolic tradition, is a theological term used in Christian theology.
+According to this theological position, sacred Tradition and Scripture form one deposit, so sacred Tradition is a foundation of the doctrinal and spiritual authority of Christianity and of the Bible.
+Thus, the Bible must be interpreted within the context of sacred Tradition (and vice versa) and within the community of the denomination.
+The denominations that ascribe to this position are the Catholic, Eastern Orthodox, and Oriental Orthodox churches, and the Assyrian churches (the Ancient Church of the East and the Assyrian Church of the East).

 The Anglican and Methodist churches regard tradition, reason, and experience as sources of authority but as subordinate to scripture – a position known as prima scriptura.
 That is in contrast to the Lutheran and Reformed traditions, which teach that the Bible alone is a sufficient/infallible basis for all Christian teaching – a position known as sola scriptura.
+In Lutheranism, tradition is subordinate to Scripture and is cherished for its role in the proclamation of the Gospel.

-For many denominations of Christianity, the writings of the Ante-Nicene Fathers, Nicene Fathers and Post-Nicene Fathers are included in sacred tradition.
+For many denominations of Christianity, the writings of the Ante-Nicene Fathers, Nicene Fathers and Post-Nicene Fathers are included in sacred Tradition.